28 of the Most Beautiful New Zealand Beaches

 Suggested by Bridges and Balloons

-Gillespies Beach is one of the most spectacular places I’ve ever stayed.
+Gillespies Beach is one of the most spectacular places I’ve ever stayed, and easily one of the best New Zealand beaches.
 Just a 25-minute drive from Fox Glacier, down a winding dirt track, it’s one of those hidden natural gems that makes travelling in New Zealand so special.

 It’s a perfect sunset spot, and everyone staying there congregates on the beach at sundown, taking in the beautiful view.
 And, when you turn your back on the sea, you can see Mount Cook and the surrounding mountains.
 It’s one of the most breathtaking sights we saw in New Zealand.